Skip to content

 Schools/Colleges

-The 2023 survey is live from 21st February 2023 until 21st March 2023.
+The 2025 survey will be live from 24th February 2025 until 24th March 2025.

 What are the benefits of participating in the OxWell Student Survey?

-Participating can help your students by allowing you to:
+Participating can help by allowing:

 • provide a powerful vehicle for pupil voice, allowing students to share their insights and adding value to existing youth-voice mechanisms, such as youth councils